Complexity of Computing the Shapley Value in Games with Externalities: From MC-Nets to Graphs

 So far, we have shown the mapping from weighted MC-nets and embedded MC-nets rules to hybrid rules.
-In what follows, we show that every hybrid rule can be represented as a graph.
+In what follows, we show that every hybrid rule can be represented as a graph and the corresponding game can be defined based on colorings in such a graph.
+We will consider undirected graphs with nodes labeled by a partition of players and one node highlighted.
+We will call them \emph{player-graphs}.